 Autologous Fat Grafting (also known as Adipose Derived Stromal Vascular Stem cells Grafting) is used primarily for few reasons, one, when treating more advanced tendon, ligament or cartilage injury.
-Another reasons is that it provides more condense source of autologous stem cells (Adult stem cells from your own body), and also it acts as a matrix for cellular tissue and growth factors to slowly heal a defect.
+Another reasons is that it provides a more condensed source of autologous reparative cells (adult cells from your own body), and also it acts as a matrix for cellular tissue and growth factors to slowly heal a defect.
 Adipose stem cells are one of the richest source of stem cells in the body.
 They have the ability to differentiate into chondrocytes, fibroblasts, and other musculoskeletal tissue.
 The adipose stem cells have very similar properties to bone marrow mesenchymal stem cells, and have a wide range of therapeutic applications, based on its ability to self-renew and its ability to differentiate along multiple lineage pathways.
 AFG injections are used in cases of either more significant tears, defects, necrotic or avascular tissue, which may need new cellular material to be viable.

-The abundance of stem cells in adipose tissue and the ability to easily collect large amounts of adipose tissue via mini-liposuction presents as an advantage, and eliminates the need for tissue culturing.
-Depending on the literature reviewed, there is anywhere between 500 and 2500-times the number of stem cells in adipose tissue as compared to bone marrow.
+The abundance of signaling cells in adipose tissue and the ability to easily collect large amounts of adipose tissue via mini-liposuction presents as an advantage, and eliminates the need for tissue culturing.
+Depending on the literature reviewed, there is anywhere between 500 and 2500-times the number of reparative cells in adipose tissue as compared to bone marrow.
 The main components of the AFG fraction include adipose derived mesenchymal stem/stromal cells, hematopoetic stem cells, adipocytes and attached progenitor cells, T regulatory cells and activated monocytes and perivascular cellular components.

 The AFG is obtained usually from the lateral hip, buttocks or abdominal area using a low suction system, as to keep the cells viable and undamaged.
 It is done under a local anesthetic.
 Usually no sedation is needed.
 The fat is obtained and the tissue is prepared, and mixed with platelet-rich plasma (PRP).
 The PRP is prepared by taking a tube of whole blood and processing it using one of the platelet harvesting systems.
 The fat is prepared and the platelet-rich plasma is added in appropriate quantities.